mrtrangith2023/intelligent-contract-api/README.md

 # 📌 Overview

-This project implements a **GenLayer-inspired Intelligent Contract system**, demonstrating how smart contracts can be enhanced with off-chain logic and AI-like reasoning and explainable decision making.
+This project implements a **GenLayer-inspired Intelligent Contract system**, demonstrating how smart contracts can be enhanced with off-chain logic and **AI-like reasoning and explainable decision-making processes**.

 Users can: